murdockma/murdockma/README.md

 <!-- Here are some ideas to get you started: -->

 - 🔭 I’m currently working on a platform for housing a merged media space
-- 🌱 I’m currently learning Kotlin and Ruby
+- 🌱 Some things I'm learning are Kotlin and Ruby
 - 👯 I’m looking to collaborate on visualizations and exploratory analysis
-- 💬 Ask me about web scraping
 - 📫 How to reach me: murdock.mich@gmail.com
 <!-- - ⚡ Fun fact: ... -->